advay168/minesweeper-solver/README.md

 ```
 python src/main.py -h
 ```
-- Run program indefinitely (only windows script available for now)
+- Run program indefinitely (only a Windows script available for now)
 ```
 run_infinite.bat {args to forward to main.py}
 ```